Turntable Buyers Guide: How to Choose the Right Record Player

 These turntables are perfect for beginners and offer decent sound quality and essential features.
 In fact in the past few years alone I feel we have seen a massive step up in quality and features found in budget models that they are competitive with higher priced models for the past decade.

 These models provide better build quality, improved sound, and more features like adjustable tracking force and anti-skate controls.
-Things have become very refined in this category and I think its the sweet spot for an audiophile looking to buy a record player that will last them the rest of their lives.
+Things have become very refined in this category, and I think it’s the sweet spot for an audiophile looking to buy a record player that will last them the rest of their lives.

 These offer premium sound quality and advanced features and often require more manual setup.
 These are ideal for prioritizing sound and pairing with expensive audiophile speakers.
 They will be overkill for many buyers, but if you want the ultimate level of performance as well as some stunning materials and craftsmanship, these are the ones to go for.